szilac/researchAIde_new/scripts/PRD.md

 The system will provide continuous feedback to keep users informed:
 - Real-time status updates during long-running operations
 - Clear indication of current workflow stage
-- Estimated time remaining for processing steps
 - Detailed error messages with recovery options

 #### 4. Accessibility Considerations

 The interface will be designed for accessibility following WCAG 2.1 AA standards:
 - Appropriate color contrast for all text and UI elements
-- Keyboard navigation support throughout the application
 - Screen reader compatibility with proper ARIA attributes
-- Responsive design for different screen sizes and devices

 #### 5. User Control and Flexibility